ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

 ### L3 Cross Connects

 The VPP agent supports the L3 cross connect (L3xc) feature.
-It applies the xconnect paradigm for the IPv4 or IPv6 protocol packets by cross connecting all ingress traffic received on an L3-configured interface to an outbound L3 FIB path.
+It applies the xconnect paradigm for IPv4 or IPv6 packets by cross connecting all ingress traffic received on an L3-configured interface to an outbound L3 FIB path.

+**References**

+- [L3xc Proto][l3xc-proto]
+- [l3xc model][l3-models]

-The L3xc mode uses the [L3x model][l3-xc-model].
-It references an ingress IP interface, and outbound path composed of an outgoing interface, next_hop IP address, weight and preference.
+The L3xc proto references an ingress IP interface, and outbound path composed of an outgoing interface, next_hop IP address, weight and preference.

 Note that the same function could be achieved with a dedicated VRF table with a default route.
 The L3xc is more efficient in both memory and CPU consumption.

+---

 ### VRF

-Virtual Routing and Forwarding (VRF) table.
-Defined in [VRF model].
+The L3 plugin supports a special VRF table for use in controlling flow-based forwarding.

+**References**

+- [VRF table proto][vrf-proto]
+- [VRF table model][L3-models]

+The VRF table proto defines an ID, protocol setting for IPv4 or IPv6, optional label description, and flow hashing settings.

+---

 ## IPSec Plugin

 The IPSec plugin handles the configuration of **Security Policy Databases** (SPD) and **Security Associations** (SA) in VPP.

 !!!
 Note
  The IPsec plugin does not handle IPSec tunnel programming.
 This supported by the IPIP_TUNNEL with ipsec.TunnelProtection.
 The IPSEC_TUNNEL interface has been deprecated.

+---

 ### Security Policy Database

 The SPD specifies the policies that determine the disposition of all the inbound or outbound IP traffic from either the host or the security gateway.
 The SPD is bound to an SPD interface and contains a list of policy entries in a table.
-Every policy entry points to a VPP SA..
-SPD is defined in the [IPSec model][ipsec-model].
+Every policy entry points to an IPsec security association (SA).

+**References**

+- [SPD Proto][ipsec-proto]
+- [SPD Model][ipsec-model]

 The SPD defines its own unique index within VPP.
 The user has an option to set their own index in the `uint32` range.
 The index is a mandatory field in the model because it serves as a unique identifier for the VPP agent as it is a part of the SPD key.